auth-global/self-documenting-cryptography/README.md

 I am sure I would have found cryptoacoustics to be a rather suprising concept as recently as July 2022.
 That reminded me of the pleasantly surprising acoustics of Chicago's Field Museum of Natural History, which I remember my swing choir exploring on performance-adjacent field trip.
 While that kind of effect is better experienced in person, Malinda provides a reasonable demonstration of the kinds of acoustic effects that are possible in [Singing in Church](https://www.youtube.com/watch?v=H6zswBOzxig) on YouTube.

 I was also amused to first read Niels Provos' retrospective on [Bcrypt at 25](https://www.usenix.org/publications/loginonline/bcrypt-25-retrospective-password-security) sometime in late August or early September of 2023, in a context where I had already compared the cryptoacoustics of bcrypt in the G3P to a subwoofer.
-I found out that Nels has a cybersecurity-themed EDM (Electronic Dance Music) project under his moniker [activ8te](https://activ8te.bandcamp.com/).
+I found out that Niels has a cybersecurity-themed EDM (Electronic Dance Music) project under his moniker [activ8te](https://activ8te.bandcamp.com/).
 EDM music is certainly known for it's relatively heavy use of synth bass, which makes those subs woof.

 [![Three Japanese acoustic locators, colloquially known as “war tubas”, mounted on four-wheel carriages, being inspected by Emperor Hirohito.](design-documents/media/acoustic_locator_8.jpg)](https://rarehistoricalphotos.com/aircraft-detection-radar-1917-1940/)